maantho/maantho.github.io/index.md

 </div>

 The theme was "Speedrun" and the special object "Bag".
 It features a fun mechanic, where the player has to produce enough water to hydrate a marathon runner and chase the highscore by picking and combining fruits, kitchen tools and bottles from the environment.

+### My Contribution
+I created the art of the game utilizing vector graphics.
+I designed the game mechanic and implemented it in Godot.
+The mechanic features the interaction / free combination of different entities with each other.
+The implementation of the mechanic is abstract and easily extendable to different fruits, food processors and status effects.

 Skills: rapid prototyping • problem solving • Godot